 Prof. ir.
 C.H.C.F.
 Kaan

-Professor of Complex Projects - Department of Architecture
+Professor of Architectural Design - Complex Projects, Department of Architecture

 “The essence in making a choice is found in the source from which the choice is made.
 Making choices as an architect means developing a vision and making decisions based on that vision, understanding and taking responsibility for the entire design with all its implications.”
 (Kaan, inaugural speech)